-Often the bass will tell you where you are they are and what they are feeding on by watching for topwater blowups and swirls around the different structure.
+Often the bass will tell you where you are and what they are feeding on by watching for topwater blowups and swirls around the different structures.

 Wild game trails that will lead to the water edge.
 Many times, game trails will have exposed rocks due to the foot traffic.
 If the rocks extend into the lake, bass like hard bottoms over soft bottoms.